Scott C13,

 with the plate number appearing in the center.
 Most common format

-including the plate number and other marginal markings.
+including the plate number or plate numbers and other marginal markings.

 Self adhesive - stamp issued with a self-sticking